leslieclif/notebook/docs/k8s/1-tips.md

 kubectl create deployment frontend --replicas=2 \
     --labels=run=load-balancer-example --image=busybox  --port=8080
-kubectl expose deployment frontend --type=NodePort --name=frontend-service --port=6262 --target-port=8080
+kubectl expose deployment frontend --type=NodePort --name=frontend-service --port=6262 --target-port=8080 # OR
-kubectl set serviceaccount deployment frontend myuser kubectl create service clusterip my-cs --tcp=5678:8080 --dry-run -o yaml
+kubectl create service clusterip my-cs --tcp=5678:8080 --dry-run -o yaml kubectl set serviceaccount deployment frontend myuser

 # If we specify two selectors separated by a comma, only the objects that satisfy both will be returned.
 This is a logical AND operation:
 kubectl get pods --selector="bu=finance,env=dev"
 # We can also ask if a label is one of a set of values.
-Here we ask for all pods where the app label is set to alpacaor bandicoot (which will be all six pods):
+Here we ask for all pods where the app label is set to alpaca bandicoot (which will be all six pods):
 kubectl get pods --selector="env in (dev,test)"

 # Use of grep when selector filter doesnt work